Computer Science + Art, B.A.

 What does it look like when a programmer has aesthetic vision?
 When an artist can write the algorithm behind their own work?
-The Computer Science + Art, B.A. program is for students who refuse to choose between making things and building things.
-You will graduate fluent in both worlds — able to create work that neither discipline alone could imagine.
+Saint Louis University's Bachelor of Arts in Computer Science + Art program is for students who refuse to choose between making things and building things.
+You will graduate from SLU fluent in both worlds — able to create work that neither discipline alone could imagine.

 Curriculum Overview